 Social marketing spending will grow by 21% on average, continuing the past year’s trend.
 KOLs, short-form videos, live streams, and WeChat official accounts are particularly favorable social marketing formats for advertisers.

 Additionally, 39% of advertisers are willing to increase content marketing spend on web variety shows.
 Meanwhile, short-form videos have pulled ahead of both web series and TV series and will become the second-most preferred content marketing format.

-China has radically changed over the past five to ten years, becoming very competitive with all brands from multinational to start-up attempting to grab a piece of the market share.
-Furthermore, Chinese consumers are increasingly sophisticated, requiring from brands more creative and elaborate marketing approaches.
+China has radically changed over the past five to ten years, becoming very competitive with all brands from multinationals to start-ups attempting to grab a piece of the market share.
+Furthermore, Chinese consumers are increasingly sophisticated, requiring brands more creative and elaborate marketing approaches.